 HASS Inquiry Course (INQR)

-HASS Inquiry Courses (HASS Core Requirement)
+HASS Inquiry Courses | HASS Core Requirement

 The School of Humanities, Arts, and Social Sciences (HASS) believes that your first year at Rensselaer is an exciting time to explore new ideas and start asking big questions—about yourself, your future, and the world around you.
 At RPI, we work across disciplines to understand and solve today’s complex challenges.

-To support this, faculty developed HASS Inquiry (INQR) courses.
+To support this, the faculty developed HASS Inquiry (INQR) courses.
 These classes help first‑year students build cultural understanding, learn to see issues from multiple perspectives, and begin thinking critically about the world.
 All first‑year students must take a HASS Inquiry course as part of the HASS Core Curriculum.

 What You’ll Get Out of a HASS Inquiry Course